-Help in finding a suitable honorary placement may be offered to those participants who have not yet gained any experience in the field of mental health.
+We ask applicants who do not work in a clinical setting to arrange an honorary placement and this can be discussed further at the interview.
 Foundation course students receive access to Pep Web, the Psychoanalytic Electronic Publishing Website (www.pep-web.org).

 The course fees for the foundation course are £1350 for the academic year, plus a £50 application fee.
 The rest of the course fee can be paid in two instalments.
 The first instalment of £850 is due before the course starts and the last instalment of £500 is due in December.

 The Chair of the Foundation Course is Mrs Isabel Hernandez-Halton and applicants to the course will be invited to attend an interview with her or another committee member to assess their suitability to attend.
 If you have any queries, please email the Foundation Course administrator, Katerina Tsami-Cole: email@example.com.
 You can apply by clicking on the link below.
 We start accepting applications to the Foundation Course in November.
 The deadline for completed applications is Friday 31st August of the same year.
 The course is very popular.
 It is important that you submit your application form as early as possible.
 Once we have reached the maximum number of students we can accept for the academic year we cannot accept any more.

 You can now submit an application form for the academic year 2024/25.
 You will then be contacted by the administrator about arranging an interview.